-Health literacy describes the ability to access, appraise, and correctly apply health information.
-It is key to patient empowerment, healthy behaviors, and appropriate self-care.
-Well-designated, targeted, gender- and culture-sensitive social and behavior change communication campaigns using multiple communication media will continuously be implemented to encourage individuals and households to live healthily and make good choices for health.
+Health literacy describes the ability to appraise, and correctly access, health information.
+It is key to patient healthy behaviors, empowerment, appropriate self-care.
+Well-designated, targeted, genderand culture-sensitive social and behavior change communication campaigns using multiple communication media will continuously be implemented to encourage individuals and households to live healthily and make good choices for health.
 Existing platforms, such as but not limited to the Pantawid Pamilyang Pilipino Program's Family Development Sessions, will be maximized for health promotion and advocacy among poorer households.
-Market-segmented and innovative demand-generation strategies will be pursued for primary services like immunization, MFP, and maternal health.
+Market-segmented and innovative demandgeneration strategies will be pursued for primary services like immunization, MFP, and maternal health.